robertxing2004/robertxing2004/README.md

 ```

 ### what i'm up to 🌿
-I just started my first year of university, and I'm super excited to meet a whole lot of new people and shape the next chapter of my life!
-In my free time I'm working on my side projects, enjoying social time with friends and learning about cool new technologies in the phone, computer, photo/video, drone, and electric vehicle sectors.
+I'm almost done my first year of university, and I'm currently looking for summer internship/co-op opportunities.
+I had a great time in first year, and I'm already looking forward to second year!

 ### connect with me! 📱
 <p>